Responsible University Official: Vice Provost for Research

 D. Appointment of Inquiry Committee at the Option of the Respondent

-Upon the written request of the respondent, which must be filed within five business days after the respondent’s receipt of notice of the inquiry, the RIO will consult with the following: the Vice President for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative, and will appoint a committee to perform the informal inquiry described in this Part IV and to prepare the inquiry report described in Part V. The RIO will designate one member of the inquiry committee to act as the chair.
+Upon the written request of the respondent, which must be filed within five business days after the respondent’s receipt of notice of the inquiry, the RIO will consult with the following: the Vice Provost for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative, and will appoint a committee to perform the informal inquiry described in this Part IV and to prepare the inquiry report described in Part V. The RIO will designate one member of the inquiry committee to act as the chair.
 The inquiry committee will consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to conduct the informal inquiry.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside the university.

 The RIO will ordinarily notify the respondent of the proposed inquiry committee membership within five business days of its appointment.
-If the respondent objects to one or more members of the inquiry committee, the respondent will submit a written objection to the RIO, the Vice President for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative.
+If the respondent objects to one or more members of the inquiry committee, the respondent will submit a written objection to the RIO, the Vice Provost for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative.
 Such objection shall be submitted within five business days of receipt of notification of composition of the committee.
-The Provost, after considering the views of the RIO, the Vice President for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative, will determine whether to replace the challenged member with a qualified substitute within five business days after receipt of the written objection.
+The Provost, after considering the views of the RIO, the Vice Provost for Research, the chairs of the Executive Committee and Research Committee of the University Faculty Senate, and (in any MFA related case) the MFA Representative, will determine whether to replace the challenged member with a qualified substitute within five business days after receipt of the written objection.

 If an inquiry committee is appointed, the committee (under the direction of its chair) will be responsible for taking each of the actions related to the informal inquiry and for preparing the inquiry report that the RIO would otherwise be required to take under Part IV(C) and Parts V(A), V(B), V(C)(1), and V(D).
 The inquiry committee may request advice from the RIO in carrying out its responsibilities.